Climate Change (Information Disclosure Based on TCFD Recommendations)

 Business Phase Evaluation Method

-Business start Environmental risk assessments for new investment project (approx. 80 per year)
+• Environmental and social risk assessments including climate change risks for new investment project

 Business management

-• Environmental risk assessments for handled products (overall supply chain evaluation)
+• Environmental risk assessments for handled products (LCA evaluation for overall supply chain)

 • Group company environmental status survey (2, 3 companies per year)